Zayuz/EosNotes/content/The Party/Lithiel.md

 Lithiel is somewhat uncooperative.
 She's never operated with others, trained by herself her entire life, and any family she has sooner tried to kill her than help her flourish.
 Despite this, her presence is rather high.
 She is driven, capable, and well intentioned and this makes people tend to follow her lead.

+"Seize your birth right" - Razikale to Lithiel upon donning the crown

+#### Visions
+Lithiel sees a year in advance with her violent divination potion...
+These will be events if we dont alter the world!
+Three events:
+Lathyrus - Restored and rebuilt with angels and Lithiel on the throne and Freyalise's Crown on (not corrupted) UNTIL a loud sci fi whir and blast goes off.
+From across the sea a giant pillar of light fires and there's a huge flash EAST.
+Ark on fire with shadows rampaging through the streets with armies clashing.
+Statue of Malphas is a beacon.
+Holy order vs ???
+Evermoon HATCHES ???

 ### Backstory
 There isn’t much for the living in Alderwyl.
 Nothing but desolation and anarchy, wraiths and monsters, and very occasionally a town that maintains soil and infrastructure enough to grow crops to be turned into the famed brandy of a dead empire.
 A truly fortuitous place to be born for a young lady, growing up in the village of Paradyse under martial law by the Dawnborn who themselves barely maintain a presence.
 Better, her single mother was a devotee of Razikale, the Duskborn of Obsession and Sex.
 She didn’t have any good role-models, and her mother even found her to be blessed by her demonic goddess for the unusual body she was born with as a hermaphrodite.
 This was a curse, as it made her mother pay more attention to her than she ever wanted, but it was also a blessing in that her mother invested actual skills into her daughter - the only one of six to get her attention.
 She was taught to read and write, to learn the ways of demons and fight for her proper place as the target of five other envious rivals.